Main Content

 Training — GRU Network

 Construct the GRU network layers.
 Use two GRU layers with 30 hidden units each as well as two dropout layers.
 The input size is the number of scattering paths.
 To train this network on the raw time series, change the inputSize to 1 and transpose each time series to a row vector (1-by-461).
-If you wish to skip the network training, you may go directly to the Classification and Analysis section.
+If you want to skip the network training, you may go directly to the Classification and Analysis section.
 There you can load the trained GRU network as well as the preprocessed training and test sets.

 numHiddenUnits1 = 30;